 While we're bandying around that word luxury, we have to mention Pelican Hill - where luxury goes when it wants a good pampering.
-Mom can choose between five different brunching/dining experiences ranging from the fabulous Ballroom Brunch, to a harp-serenaded tea, to a delicious, kid-enthralling poolside buffet.
+Mom can choose between five different brunching/dining experiences ranging from fresh California cuisine and Italian-style pizza to a delicious, kid-enthralling poolside buffet.
 And as long as you're there, it would be a shame not to have a little spa time; send the rest of the family for a gelato and slip away...

 Disneyland Hotel (Goofy’s Kitchen)